6110rstmks/contents_blocking-laravel/README.md

 #### **[Warging]**:
-when registering "word",don't contain spaces in string. you need to remove spaces and concatenate strings.
+when registering "word",don't contain spaces in string. you need to remove spaces and concatenate strings.<br />
 (ex)<br />
 one piece -> onepiece <br />
 one ok rock -> oneokrock